 - Also, after Blue runs away, she's found and raised by her half-sister Roxanne.

 - Stand Still, Stay Silent: Part of Onni's backstory.
-The list of charges includes both a younger sister and a younger cousin; the latter may have been orphaned at the same time as them.
+The list of charges includes both a younger sister and a younger cousin; the latter was orphaned at the same time as them.

 - The basic plot of Step Monster is that, out of desperation to avoid being split up by the child services, Suzette and Mikey Miller recruit Matilda, the monster who lives in Mikey's closet to pretend to be an aunt of theirs to adopt them.
 Since the alternative for Matilda is to watch them leave and have to go back to living with her parents in the monster world, she agrees.
 Things develop from there.